SarahAKhan/sarah-hydejack/_academics/roboUDA.md

  With a central focus of Human-Robot Interaction, this project aims to evaluate the impact of perspective domain shift in small mobile robots, using the Anki Vector and the MMPOSE/RTMO gesture recognition backbone.
 We generated Vector domain specific data in order to successfully implement Unsupervised Domain Adaptation (UDA) on RTMO and created unique gesture based responses on Vector.
 Our results explore the broader implications of robot perception domains and means of integration with modern computer vision.

 ## Context & Motivations
-Integrating the MMPose (RTMO) ML model and the Anki Vector Robot, we constructed a pose estimation pipeline for the Vector robot, having adapted the model's domain to the small mobile robot's perception using Unsupervised Domain Adaptation (UDA).
+Integrating the MMPose (RTMO) ML model and the Anki Vector Robot, we constructed a pose estimation pipeline for the Vector robot, having adapted the model's domain to the small mobile robot's perception domain using Unsupervised Domain Adaptation (UDA).
 The purpose of this project was to enable gesture recognition in the Vector robot for the purposes of human gesture based non-verbal communication and interaction.
 We sought to address the following challenges:

 - Perspective shift
 - Lack of data from Vector robot perspective